DKPistilli/NetflixPlusPlus/README.md

 - Edit links so that they don't ever show purple / use buttons instead
 - (POTENTIAL) have the app scrape the list sites for text, and then display that instead
 - Browse for new font
+- Add Dashboard Images so people can see the app
 - Potentially change color of html so it has white title bg and gray link bg to match the Netflix top panel.
 If that happens, I need to remember to have the height of the top white panel resize dynamically on browser size because Netflix changes the height of its top menu panel when the browser gets small enough (horizontally)
 - Add varying icon sizes